 Nilutamide or any of the other ingredients listed at the end of this leaflet (see

 Symptoms of an allergic reaction to these medicines may include:

 swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing

 you have severe breathing problems

-you have previously taken another anti-androgen medicine for prostate cancer that did not work
+you have previously taken another anti-androgen medicine for prostate cancer that

 If you are not sure whether you should start taking Anandron, contact your doctor.